Learn How to Identify Your Most Important and Lucrative SEO Keywords

 As part of your keyword research efforts, I recommend that you use one, or all, of the following tools:

 - Google Keyword Planner (which is part of Google Ads)

 - Google Search Console (formerly known as Google Webmaster Tool)

 - Google Trends

-There are many more paid tools out there and I recommend that you do some research in order to find the tool that best fits your needs.
+There are many more paid tools out there and I suggest that you do some research in order to find the tool that best fits your needs.

 Picking the Right Tool for Keyword Research

 Keyword research is a tools-driven process and Google’s Keyword Planner is usually my preferred tool.
-It is part of the Google AdWords tools suite and it will provide you with the most up-to-date keyword data.
-However, it will require you to set up an AdWords account and to run a pay-per-click (PPC) campaign.
-Click here to learn more about AdWords and how to create a campaign so that you’re able to take advantage of the full range of data that this tool provides.
+It is part of the Google Ads tools suite and it will provide you with the most up-to-date keyword data.
+However, it will require you to set up a Google Ads account and to run an active campaign.
+Click here to learn more about Google Ads and how to create a campaign so that you’re able to take advantage of the full range of data that this tool provides.